Michael Wong (singer): Acting career

-His talents and works in the music world aside, Wong also happens to be a worthy actor.
-Acting alongside Taiwanese singer Richie Ren, fellow Malaysian singer, Ah Niu and famous Cantonese singer/actress, Sammi Cheng, Wong made his debut in the big screen in movie Summer Holiday in year 2000.
-Next to that, Wong also acted in several TV drama series in Taiwan, such as White Romance (starring alongside Karena Lam), Wintry Night 2 where he speaks his native dialect Hakka, and several more.
+His talents and works in the music world aside, Wong is also an actor.
+Acting alongside Taiwanese singer Richie Ren, fellow Malaysian singer, Ah Niu and Cantonese singer/actress, Sammi Cheng, Wong made his debut on the big screen in the movie Summer Holiday in 2000.
+Wong has also acted in several TV drama series in Taiwan, such as White Romance (starring alongside Karena Lam), Wintry Night 2 where he speaks his native dialect Hakka, and several more.
 Besides that, Wong also did a stunning act in Taiwanese director Su Chaopin's debut comedy movie, BTS.
 Besides movies and drama series, Wong also starred in a musical stage drama in Taiwan, Mr. Wing, in August 2005.

 Commitment

 He has released his new fourth album, entitled 《約定》(Yue Ding / Commitment), which sold 1.5 million copies in less than one month.
-This is a best collection of many of his past works.
+This is a collection of many of his past works.
 There would be a total of approximately 17 tracks on this album.
 Three self-penned new songs are featured in this new album, which are titled 《約定》("Commitment"), 《都是你》(Dou Shi Ni / "It's You") and 《擁抱我》(Yong Bao Wo / "Embrace Me").
 The rest of the album will be filled with songs which he wrote for other singers like 《勇氣》[(Yong Qi / "Courage")-original singer: Fish Leong], 《我等你》[(Wo Deng Ni / "I'm Waiting For You")-original singer: Rene Liu] and 《戀》[(Lian / "Love")-original singer: Angelica Lee].
 He also included the songs he wrote and sang when he was still part of the duo Michael and Victor.

 Owing to the overwhelming success of "Tong Hua", some critics have expressed their concerns that "Tong Hua" might only be Wong's one-hit-wonder.
 His critics were proven wrong as the sales of his fourth album, Yue Ding, exceeded expectations by selling more than a million copies worldwide in a month's time.
 Wong's fanbase has grown tremendously and has gained much popularity globally.
 His success as a singer and songwriter has earned him countless awards from Hong Kong, China, Taiwan and Malaysia.